 Pleural and peritoneal mesothelioma are treated in different ways.
 For both types you may have treatments to help control symptoms.
 You may have treatment as part of a clinical trial.

-For most people with mesothelioma, the main aim of treatment is to control symptoms.
+For some people with mesothelioma, the main aim of treatment is to control symptoms.
+The symptoms of pleural and peritoneal mesothelioma can be controlled in many ways.

-They may suggest referring you to a palliative care team.
+Your cancer doctor, specialist nurse or GP can help you manage your symptoms.
+They may refer you to a palliative care team.
 These teams specialise in managing symptoms and giving emotional support to you and your family.
-Many palliative care teams have specialist nurses who can visit you at home.
+Palliative care teams have specialist nurses who can sometimes visit you at home.

 Who can help?